sriramgkn/sriramgkn.github.io/_posts/2024-06-07-transformer-expts.md

 ```

-Unfortunately, with just 12.67 GB free RAM on Google Colab, the above training job crashes the moment it uses up all the available memory (about a minute or two).
+With just 12.67 GB free RAM on Google Colab, the above training job crashes the moment it uses up all the available memory (about a minute or two).
 This means we cannot progress with the IMDB reviews sentiment classification task at the moment.
-We hope we can complete this task with better compute access in the future.
-Nevertheless, we got a decent first exposure to the HuggingFace ecosystem using the DistilBERT model for masked language modelling, and using its tokenizer to tokenize the IMDB movie reviews dataset.
+Perhaps we should find a smaller dataset to continue this post in the future.
+Nevertheless, we got a good first exposure to the HuggingFace ecosystem using the DistilBERT model for masked language modelling, and using its tokenizer to tokenize the IMDB movie reviews dataset.
+Until next time, have a wonderful day!